stashed/stash/docs/concepts/crds/repository.md

   repository "gcs-demo-repo" deleted
   ```

-You can browse your backend storage bucket to verify that the backed up data has been deleted.
+You can browse your backend storage bucket to verify that the backed up data has been wiped out.

 ## Next Steps